Timeline: Protests against Saleh rule in Yemen

-Violence flares anew in the Yemeni capital Sanaa, ending an uneasy ceasefire, as the opposition seeks to escalate protests and dislodge President Ali Abdullah Saleh.

-Below is a timeline of events since protests against Saleh's 33-year rule began this year:
+Below is a timeline of events since protests against Saleh's 33-year rule began in January this year:

--- Saleh supporters attack and disperse Yemenis who try to march to the Egyptian embassy in Sanaa to express solidarity with Egyptian anti-government demonstrators.
-Yemeni protesters chant "the people want the regime to fall."
+-- Saleh supporters attack, disperse Yemenis trying to march to the Egyptian embassy to express solidarity with Egyptian anti-government demonstrators.
+Yemeni protesters chant "the people want the regime to fall".

 Feb 3 - A day of anti-government protests brings more than 20,000 people onto the streets in Sanaa.